thzandvl/microhack-sap-data/DataFlowConfig.md

 <!-- >>Note : if these parameters are not entered correctly the date fields will remain as a String format. -->
 <!-- Note : these are internal parameters!!! -->

-* In the `Settings` blade, `enable staging` and use the automatically created Linked Service to the Synapse Data Lake.
+* In the `Settings` blade, `enable staging` and use the existing Linked Service to the Synapse Data Lake.

 * Enter the path to the staging directory of your Azure Data Lake.
 The staging directory `sap-data-adls/staging`, was already created by the Terraform script.